Investing

 3. The best investment lessons come from losing money.

-Like in love, the best investment lessons I’ve learned have came from losing.
+Like in love, the best investment lessons I’ve learned have come from losing.
 Fortunately over 20 years I’ve had my fair share of ugly investments to learn from!

 4. Buy straw hats in winter.